Filip Ugran

-Filip-Ioan Ugran (born 12 September 2002) is a Romanian race car driver who is set to compete in the 2023 FIA World Endurance Championship with Prema Racing.
-He last competed in the 2022 European Le Mans Series for Algarve Pro Racing, and in the 2022 Euroformula Open Championship for Van Amersfoort Racing.
+Filip-Ioan Ugran (born 12 September 2002) is a Romanian race car driver who is competing in the International GT Open with Oregon Team.
+He previously competed in the 2024 European Le Mans Series with United Autosports and in the 2023 FIA World Endurance Championship with Prema Racing.

 He has raced in the FIA Formula 3 Championship, and is a race winner in the Italian and Spanish Formula 4 championships.

 Early career

 Karting

 Ugran made his motorsport debut in karting in 2016, where he remained active until 2018.
 The Romanian took part in championships such as the WSK Super Master Series, WSK Final Cup and the CIK-FIA International Super Cup.
 He also raced in the 2016 edition of the CIK-FIA Karting Academy Trophy, where he finished 38th.

 Lower formulae

 2019

 In 2019, he made his debut in formula racing in the Italian F4 Championship with BVM Racing.
 He was the only driver in the team to drive the entire season, making for a difficult debut year.
 Only with a tenth place in the season finale at the Monza did he manage to score a point, putting him in 26th place in the standings.
 He also drove as a guest driver for BVM in a race weekend of the ADAC Formula 4 Championship at the Hockenheimring, where he finished 14th in both races.
 At the end of the year, Ugran drove in the season finale of the F4 Spanish Championship at the Circuit de Barcelona-Catalunya with Jenzer Motorsport.
 He finished on the podium in all races, with two second places and one third place, but because he was a guest driver, he was not awarded any championship points.